 Bollinger bands are chart analysis indicators developed by John Bollinger to indicate changes in trends.

-Like you learned in the Bitpanda Academy Expert section’s lessons on important bullish candlestick patterns and bearish candlestick patterns, they can be used to predict possible upcoming positive (bullish) and negative (bearish) price action for assets.
+They can be used to predict possible upcoming positive (bullish) and negative (bearish) price action for assets.
 In trading, it is important for crypto traders to assess potential future developments in the market of an asset and to select the appropriate strategy for their goals.

 Price trends - price moves up, down or sideways